Recipes LOUISIANA CAJUN PRAWN PO-BOY

 Fast-forward almost a hundred years and the po-boy endures to this day in Louisiana.
 Saucy beef fillings are still popular and so too simply fries on baguette – what I think of as a good old-fashioned chip butty.

 But the po-boy reaches its finest expression when it is stuffed with fried seafood, most especially shrimp or prawns.
 Crumbed and deep-fried, they make their appearance on baguette rolls along with lettuce, tomato, pickles or cucumber and a cheeky Louisiana-style remoulade with a generous dash of what the Americans so charmingly refer to as 'hot sauce'.
 Cape Herb & Spice’s Louisiana Cajun Rub Seasoning is ideal to create your own home version of this very fancy sarmie.

-500g large raw prawns, deveined with head and shells removed
+- 500g large raw prawns, deveined and head and shells removed

-6 tbs flour mixed with 4 tbs Cape Herb & Spice Louisiana Cajun Rub Seasoning
+- 6 tbs flour mixed with 4 tbs Cape Herb & Spice LOUISIANA CAJUN

 Mix all the remoulade ingredients together and set aside.
 Drop the prawns in the flour ensuring they are coated all around, then shake off any excess.
 Next, dip the prawns in the egg and then in the crumbs.
 Deep fry in 5cm oil until golden and cooked through, then drain on a kitchen towel.

 (NB: Your oil should be only medium-hot.
 If it is too hot, the coating will burn before the prawn is cooked.
 If you prefer not to fry your food, simply pop the crumbed prawns on a baking tray lined with baking paper and bake in a 160˚C oven until cooked through.
 Baking time depends on the size of the prawns, but it should take mere minutes.)